Learn To Build Strong Bones and Avoid Osteopenia And Osteoporosis

 Vegetarian Or Meat Eater Debate & Acid/Alkaline Food

-Several recent human studies have shown that there is no relationship between nutritionally induced variations of urinary acid excretion and Ca balance, bone metabolism and the risk of osteoporotic fractures.
+Several recent human studies have shown that there is no relationship between nutritionally induced variations of urinary acid excretion and Calcium balance, bone metabolism and the risk of osteoporotic fractures.

-It has been demonstrated that, in subjects in good health, that meat eaters are not more acidic than vegetarians and do not extract calcium from their bones to buffer the acid.
+It has been demonstrated that, in subjects in good health, that meat eaters are not more acidic than vegetarians and there is not an increased extraction of calcium from their bones to buffer the acid.

 Fluoride And Bones